vectorgrp/sil-kit/docs/usage/utilities.rst

          * The registry will run if either binding to the TCP socket, or the Domain socket, or both succeeds.
            If only TCP or Domain sockets are used, because one of the bindings failed for some reason, a warning will be logged.
            It will exit with an error if neither is available.
+         * The SIL Kit Dashboard is experimental and might be changed or removed in future versions of the SIL Kit.

 .. _sec:util-system-controller: